 The Board’s members are well informed, have access to all parts of the business and are appropriately equipped through their own skills, experience, and personality to make good, and where appropriate fast, business decisions.

 At each Board meeting the Key Performance Indicators (KPIs) considered most relevant to the business are presented and discussed.
-Such KPIs are continually developed to ensure that the Board is kept adequately informed, and able to take the appropriate actions.
-Periodically a corporate risk register is presented to the Board and mitigating actions agreed.
+Such KPIs are continually developed to ensure that the Board is kept adequately informed and able to take the appropriate actions.
+The KPI reporting include a number of measures, focussing upon operational performance, financial performance, Quality Management System adherence and ESG targets.
+Periodically, normally annually, a corporate risk register is presented to the Board and mitigating actions agreed.

 The Company is controlled by the Board of Directors, which comprises three Executives, one of whom is the Chief Executive Officer, and five NEDs.
 The role of the Chief Executive Officer and Chair are separate.
 The Executive Directors are full time employees of the Company; the NEDs are part time employees who are required to give at least 16 days per annum to their role.